All our offices are now open!

 I don’t need to see a lawyer, can I just call in and drop off some documents, ID etc?

 Because only one person will be allowed in reception at any time, it really is essential that you call first and pre-arrange a time so that any waiting is kept to a minimum, and you can keep your visit as short as possible.
+If you simply want to drop off documents and they are in a sealed envelope, clearly addressed to the lawyer handling your matter, then you can push the envelope through our letterbox.
+Our receptionists will ensure that it reaches the addressee for you.

 I made an appointment – why would I still need to wait?